giulong/spectrum/README.md

 <img src="src/main/resources/images/ExtentReports-screenshot.png" alt="Extent Reports">

 > 💡 Tip<br/>
-> You can also provide your own *Look&Feel* by putting additional css rules in the `src/test/resources/css/report.css` file.
+> You can provide your own *look and feel* by putting additional css rules in the `src/test/resources/css/report.css` file.
 > Spectrum will automatically load and apply it to the Extent Report.

+Upon a test failure, Spectrum adds a screenshot to the report automatically.

 You can also add logs to the report programmatically.
 Check the [SpectrumEntity Service Methods](#spectrumentity-service-methods) section for details.
-For example, to add a screenshot with a message at INFO level to the `dummyTest`:
+For example, to add a screenshot with a message at `INFO` level to the `dummyTest`:

 ```Java
 public class HelloWorldIT extends SpectrumTest<Void> {